fingerskier/eulogia/Walt/Ab.md

-Father is someone who willingly teaches life lessons to someone, who doesn't know they need them, at their own expense.
+Father is someone who willingly teaches life lessons to a student who doesn't know they need them, at their own expense.

 Dad is someone who gives grace and mercy: the best they have, undserved;
   withholding the worst, totally deserved.

-Abba watches his son willingly give everything, without intervening, disallowing the sacrificial life to be in vain.
+Abba watches his child willingly give everything, without intervening, disallowing the sacrificial life to be in vain.